Almost half of the 2.5 million eye injuries reported annually occur in individuals ages 18-45.

 Awareness Promotes Prevention

+In addition, making the environment itself safer also helps prevent eye injury.
 Begin by identifying the most likely sources of eye injuries.

 - Projectile objects and flying debris represent about 18% of all reported eye injuries.